Bilateral proximal suspensory issues, diagnosing subtle lameness in a western performance horse

 The treatment plan included a series of three shock wave therapies as well as suspensory support shoes and continued light exercise at a walk.

-As Scarlett and her owners live some distance away from his clinic, they are using the Sleip app so that Beau can monitor progress remotely.
+As Scarlett and her owners live some distance away from his clinic, they are using the Sleip app so that Dr Beau Whitaker can monitor progress remotely.
 Tiffany records Scarlett weekly on the circle, with the analysis data and video automatically uploaded to Beau’s phone.

 “They live over three hours away, so this setup means I can monitor weekly without them having to travel,” he says.
 “If there’s no improvement soon, we’ll bring her back in.
 I’m also considering regenerative therapy if needed.”